Oakland Plantation

 Simpsonville, SC

-The home at Oakland Plantation was constructed in 1823 by Dr. Thomas Austin.
-Upstate Preservation Trust has a unique opportunity to acquire the plantation house, ten outbuildings, and 50+ acres of land in the heart of Simpsonville.
-The goal is to work with the local community and the County of Greenville to conserve the green space for public use and to restore the house and outbuildings as a historic landmark.
+In 2024, Upstate Preservation Trust acquired the plantation house, ten outbuildings, and 50+ acres of land in the heart of Simpsonville.
+UPT then deeded the property to the County of Greenville to conserve the green space for public use and to allow UPT to restore the structures for future use and interpretation.

 Funding